-The most iconic of all military meals – Creamed Chipped Beef is a delicious mixture of dried, chipped beef in a creamy sauce served over toasted bread.
+The most iconic of all military meals – Creamed Chipped Beef is a delicious mixture of dried, chipped beef with onions and peas in a creamy sauce served over toasted bread.

-Are you looking forward to next weekend?
-Well, of course you are!
-It’s Memorial Day weekend!
-For most of us, this will be a nice long weekend with a break from work and a chance to get together with friends and family to celebrate the start of summer.
+For most of us, Memorial Day is a nice long weekend with a break from work and a chance to get together with friends and family to celebrate the start of summer.
 School’s already out in some places and the weather is warm.
 Perfect time to celebrate, right?

 Our Family’s Military Members

 Military service wasn’t something I was very familiar with until I met BeeBop.
 When we met, he was an active duty member of the U. S. Navy.
 He served for 10 years as a nuclear reactor operator on a submarine and later as a Navy recruiter.

 His service took him from Idaho to Charleston, South Carolina, to Portsmouth, New Hampshire, plus deployments throughout the Mediterranean and even to the North Pole.
 Not only did he serve, but so did his father and brother.

 BeeBop’s dad, Charles, was a 24-year U. S. Air Force veteran who served in both Korea and Vietnam and his brother, Jim, did a 4-year stint in the U. S. Army.